Trương Bửu Diệp

-Francis Xavier Truong Buu Diep (Vietnamese: Phanxicô Xaviê Trương Bửu Diệp or Cha Diệp; January 1, 1897 – March 12, 1946) was a Vietnamese Catholic priest who served the people of Bạc Liêu Province.
-He was killed for the faith in 1946 and is set to be beatified in the Catholic Church.
+Francis Xavier Truong Buu Diep (Vietnamese: Phanxicô Xaviê Trương Bửu Diệp; 1 January 1897 – 12 March 1946) was a Vietnamese Catholic priest who served the people of Bạc Liêu Province and was killed for the faith.
+Diệp was beatified in the Catholic Church on 2 July 2026 by Cardinal Luis Antonio Tagle on behalf of Pope Leo XIV at Tắc Sậy Church in Cà Mau.

 Biography

-Born on January 1, 1897, in An Giang Province, Diep was ordained in 1924 after completing his studies at Phnom Penh Major Seminary in Cambodia.
+Born on 1 January 1897, in An Giang Province, Diệp was ordained in 1924 after completing his studies at Phnom Penh Major Seminary in Cambodia.

-Upon his return to Vietnam, Diep taught at a local seminary and served as a pastor of Tắc Sậy parish for 16 years.
+Upon his return to Vietnam, Diệp taught at a local seminary and served as a pastor of Tắc Sậy parish for 16 years.
 He also founded many parishes in Cambodia and Vietnam.

 Diệp was arrested and killed in 1946 by two of three Japanese soldiers who, after the 1945 surrender of Japan, defected to Cao Triều Phát, (Note: Mistakenly called "Cao Trường Phát" by two interviewed witnesses) an anti-French Cao Đài resistance leader whose forces joined the Việt Minh in 1945, and who himself served as a local Việt Minh cadre.
 After World War II, with the ousting of the French and the surrender of Japan, the Vietnamese were locked in a civil strife over the destiny of their post-colonial state, while the French returned to reclaim their former colony.

 Earlier, Diệp enlisted French land surveyors to help Tắc Sậy's church reclaim encroached lands and earned the hatred of Boss Cận, the encroacher.
-Cận went to Phát and accused Diệp of colluding with the French who would exterminate the Cao Đài forces.
+Cận went to Phát and accused Diệp of colluding with the French, who would exterminate the Cao Đài forces.
 Phát's two Japanese subordinates and other Cao Đài soldiers, possibly dispatched by Phát himself, imprisoned the Christians in a barn and plotted to burn them all alive, yet Diệp offered himself to be killed alone so other Christians could live; so the Japanese killed him and threw his naked and almost beheaded body into a shallow pool.
 Diệp's body was later drawn out and buried.
 Phát later had all three Japanese killed, because he either feared they would betray and likewise kill him as easily as they killed Diệp, or wanted to silence them.